geier4701/WebPortfolioWork/REALHUMANTEXTINGSERVICE/README.txt

 With more time I would have liked to implement a full in-memory test repository to run NUnit tests against as I was building the program.
-I would have also liked to include full CRUD options for Guests, Companies, and Messages.
+I would have also liked to include full CRUD options for Guests, Companies, and Messages, and currently my write function is very inefficient and could be improved.
+A real front-end or maybe a web API would improve user experience as well.

 Enjoy!